open5e/open5e/source/monsters/miscellaneous-creatures/variant-insect-swarms.rst

 feet.

-**Swarm of Centipedes**: A creature reduced to 0 hit points by a swarm of centipedes is stable but poisoned for 1 hour, even after regaining hit points, and paralyzed while poisoned in this way.
+**Swarm of Centipedes**: A creature reduced to 0 hit points by a swarm of centipedes is stable but :ref:`srd:poisoned` for 1 hour, even after regaining hit points, and :ref:`srd:paralyzed` while :ref:`srd:poisoned` in this way.

 **Swarm
 of Spiders**: A swarm of spiders has the following additional traits.